stephanosterburg/stephanosterburg.github.io/_posts/2018-12-17-testing_hypothesis.md

     # Ttest_indResult(statistic=-2.9756718793666415, pvalue=0.0034331287209264576)
 ```

 4\.
-As a final step we want to calculate the effect size using Cohen's $d$.
-Cohen's $d$ is typically used to represent the magnitude of differences between two (or more) groups on a given variable, with larger values representing a greater differentiation between the two groups on that variable.
+As a final step we want to calculate the effect size using Cohen's $$d$$.
+Cohen's $$d$$ is typically used to represent the magnitude of differences between two (or more) groups on a given variable, with larger values representing a greater differentiation between the two groups on that variable.

 ```python
     cohens_d = (mean(x) - mean(y)) / (sqrt((stdev(x)**2 + stdev(y)**2) / 2))